Cxnfl1ct/MinceRaft/README.md

 * Linux
 * MacOS

+## Current bugs
+* Nametags on players will be shown even if you're not looking at them

 # VSCode Users (all platforms)
 *Note* You must have a compiler toolchain installed in addition to vscode.